AhmedGamalWazeiry/DynamicDataAnalysisPlatform/README.md

 Follow these steps to get the project up and running:

 1. Clone the project to your local machine.
-2. Navigate to the `DataVizHub` folder.
+2. Navigate to the `DynamicDataAnalysisPlatform` folder.
 3. Open the terminal and run the following command:

    - docker-compose up --build